hopeman15/games-on-the-go/.github/ISSUE_TEMPLATE/bug_report_ios.md

 ---
-name: Bug Report
+name: iOS Bug Report
 about: Help make Games on the Go better by reporting bugs, and other issues.
-labels: bug, iOS
+labels: bug :bug:, iOS :apple:
 ---

 Your issue may have been reported already.
 Please have a quick look in the